Decidability of the isomorphism and the factorization between minimal substitution subshifts: Basic materials

-In the sequel we use the definition of substitution that is in~\cite{Queffelec:2010} and the notion of substitutive sequence defined in~\cite{Durand:1998}.
+In this paper we use the definition of substitution from~\cite{Queffelec:2010} and the notion of substitutive sequence defined in~\cite{Durand:1998}.
 Both are restrictive in general but not in the uniformly recurrent case as shown in~\cite{Durand:2013}.
-For non restrictive context we will speak of (prolongable) endomorphisms and (purely) morphic sequences.
+For non-restrictive context we will speak of (prolongable) endomorphisms and (purely) morphic sequences.
+We warn the reader that in what follows, we define several closely related notions such as morphic subshift, (primitive) substitutive subshift and (primitive) substitution subshift.
+The notions of minimal morphic subshifts and primitive substitution subshifts are equivalent in terms of topological dynamical systems, as shown in Theorem \ref{theo:durand13bbis}, but not in term of sets.
+In Section \ref{subsec:notpurely} we give an example of a minimal morphic subshift $(X,S)$ that is not, in terms of sets, a primitive substitution subshift.